A Beginner’s Guide to Wild Camping

 Is wild camping legal in the UK?

 The short answer is no (especially since the atrocious outcome of the Alexander Darwall vs Dartmoor National Park legal case).
 The better answer is get creative!
 You don’t need to break the law to wild camp, there are other ways.
 But, wherever you go, use your common sense.
 Stay well off any paths, be respectful to landowners, head off early and leave no trace.

 Where to wild camp?

-As a wild camping beginner, you may not want to head straight into the wilderness for your first time sleeping out under the stars.
+As a wild camping beginner, you don’t have to head straight into the wilderness for your first time sleeping out under the stars.

 - If you’ve forgotten something, there’s not far to go to fetch it

 - If you’re too cold, pop in to get more layers